 No, it is not selfish to make a baby registry.
 A baby registry is a tool that helps new parents prepare for their new arrival by providing a checklist of baby items they need and want, and it also makes it easy for friends and family to know what to get as gifts.
 It is a common practice among expecting parents, and it's a way for people to show their love and support.
 It's a way for friends and family to contribute to the needs of the new baby and the new parents.

 As a mom of two, I want to remind you that it's totally fine to make a baby registry if you feel it will be helpful to you, but it's also okay if you don't want to create one.
 The most important thing is that you and your baby have everything you need to be comfortable and safe.
+Check out this article which shares more about how to help friends and family buy purchases from your registry vs. going rogue.

 How to create a baby registry